hammingweight/fim_sidecar/README.md

 `SIGKILL` to all the processes.
 Killing all the processes in that way crashes the container and Kubernetes restarts a new instance of the container.

 Two observations:
-* The `healthz` integrity test is minimalist; we should be checking entire directories not just a single file.
+* The `healthz` integrity test is minima; we should be checking entire directories not just a single file.
 Running `AIDE` in the `fim` container would be better than performing a simple hash of only one file.
 * While we invoke the integrity test as a liveness check, we could run our integrity testing in a loop in the `fim` container's main process.